DoPlan-dev/CLI/wiki/06-Features/03-Git-Automation.md

 ### When It Happens

-Auto-commit occurs when you run `/done`:
+Auto-commit occurs when `/dev` auto-completes a task:
 1. Task marked complete
 2. Changes staged
 3. Commit created automatically